 Latest rail strikes: Are you due compensation and how to claim

-Rail Strikes are you due compensation and how to claimRail strikes have continued throughout January, February and March as talks between unions and bosses over pay and conditions rumble on.
-Strikes by the RMT and Aslef unions have caused severe disruption to the national rail network over the last 24 months and the latest strikes are due to impact around 18 train companies, causing further disruption and cancellations.
+Rail Strikes are you due compensation and how to claimRail strikes have impacted commuters throughout 2024 as talks between unions and bosses over pay and conditions rumbled on.
+Strikes by the RMT and Aslef unions have caused severe disruption to the national rail network over the last two years and the latest strikes impacted around 18 train companies, causing further disruption and cancellations.

 In this article, we explain how to claim compensation if you have been affected by a train strike and what to do if an upcoming train strike is likely to impact you.
 We also explain whether you can travel on an alternative day or claim a full refund if you decide not to travel.